itscodenation/curriculum-15-16/units/2-HTML1/sessions/1-BasicTags/README.md

 * A webpage is a text document running in a browser.
 * Programs/robots require specific instructions.
 * HTML (Hyper Text Mark-Up Language) gives your webpage structure.
-* FILO!
-(First In Last Out) FILO is the structure for tags on any HTML page.
+* FILO (First In Last Out) is the structure for tags on any HTML page.

 ### Assessment

-1. Complete the Do Now (located in slide 2 of the [Presentation Slides](https://docs.google.com/presentation/d/1D0GY8XNuDX4X8ulAKQXft8lp8DRfbynBaP6bAyIg2z8/edit?usp=sharing)).
-2. Assessment of work completed during class.

 Students will show progress toward reaching the objective based on their performance on the Do Now and Exit Ticket.